susefranssen/Global_genome_diversity_Ldonovani_complex/12_repeats/12_README.md

 # Repeat annotation

-".sh" script on the console was run first but is dependent on the file structure of the server they were run:
+".sh" script on the console was run first but is dependent on the file structure of the server i was run:
 **a24_repets.sh**